 This week-long trip included overnight stops at Huelgoat, Pont-Aven, Douarnenez (2 nights), Plougastel-Daoulas and Roscoff.
 Apart from these places the cyclists visited some interesting places en route such as Locronan, Quimper and crossed the Pont de Terenez which has the greatest curve on a cable-stayed bridge in the world.

-July 2015: Weekender in the Isle of Wight
+July 2015: Isle of Wight Weekender

 Eight members of Phoenix-CTC enjoyed a weekend of cycling on the Isle of Wight (IOW).
 This was our first cycling trip on the island and it went very well.